GoogleCloudPlatform/gke-stateful-applications-demo/container/README.md

 Besides the base values one can pass in Environment Variables that named with the prefix `CASSANDRA_YAML_`.
-Any env var with that prefix is parsed and the value sets the corresponding YAML value in the `cassandra.yaml` C* configuration file.
+Any env var with that prefix is parsed and the value sets the corresponding YAML value in the `cassandra.yaml` configuration file.

 For example:

 1. set an env var `CASSANDRA_YAML_phi_convict_threshold=10`
-1. run.sh replaces the line "# phi_convict_threshold: 8" with "phi_convict_threshold: 10"
+1. run.sh replaces the line `# phi_convict_threshold: 8" with "phi_convict_threshold: 10`

 ## Ready Probe

-The [ready probe](files/ready-probe.sh) file is used by Kubernetes to check the readiness of the C* container.
+The [ready probe](files/ready-probe.sh) file is used by Kubernetes to check the readiness of the container.